-All full time matriculated students enrolled at St. Lawrence University are required to enroll in the St. Lawrence Student Health Insurance Plan (SHIP) OR provide proof of alternative insurance coverage through a comparable plan.
+All full-time matriculated students enrolled at St. Lawrence University are required to enroll in the St. Lawrence Student Health Insurance Plan (SHIP) OR provide proof of alternative insurance coverage through a comparable plan.
 Students are automatically enrolled in SHIP and must complete an online waiver form providing proof of their alternative coverage in order not to be billed the annual premium.
-The plan administrator for SHIP during the calendar year 2016-2017 will be Consolidated Health Plans (CHP) and the annual premium for all students will be $1,360.
 Click here for more information.

-That depends on which sorority house you will live in.
-Listed below are each of the greek organizations at St. Lawrence University and whether or not the University bill includes room and board charges for the students living in the respective houses.
-Non-members living in University owned greek houses remain on the campus meal plan.
+That depends on which Greek Life house you will live in.
+Listed below are each of the Greek Life organizations at St. Lawrence University and whether or not the University bill includes room and board charges for the students living in the respective houses.
+Non-members living in University owned Greek Life houses remain on the campus meal plan.
 Newly activated members will remain on the campus meal plan until the semester after they join the organization.
 Charges not billed by St. Lawrence University are collected from the students by the fraternity or sorority.

-- Chi Omega: SLU only charges for board
+- Chi Omega (sorority): SLU only charges for board

-- Delta Delta Delta: SLU does not charge for room or board
+- Delta Delta Delta (sorority): SLU does not charge for room or board

-- Kappa Delta Sigma: SLU only charges for room
+- Kappa Delta Sigma (sorority): SLU only charges for room

-- Kappa Kappa Gamma: SLU does not charge for room or board
+- Kappa Kappa Gamma (sorority): SLU does not charge for room or board

 Enrollment verification may be obtained by clicking here.